Holcomb Observatory and Planetarium

 Weekend Public Tours

-Our program includes an immersive full dome planetarium show.
-The immersive fulldome feature film is followed by a star/constellation show highlighting our current evening sky and where to find the planets in the sky.
-Following the planetarium portion of the evening visitors will then have the opportunity to view the MOON (if at the proper phase), JUPITER, SATURN, and other assorted celestial hor d'oeuvres through Indiana's largest telescope, weather permitting.
+Our programing includes an immersive fulldome feature film, followed by a star/constellation show highlighting our current evening sky and where to find the planets in the sky.
+Following the planetarium portion of the evening visitors will then have the opportunity to view the MOON (if at the proper phase) and other assorted celestial hor d'oeuvres through Indiana's largest telescope, weather permitting.
 Viewing through the telescope is always free and weather permitting (click on ClearSky Clock below for likely weather conditions).